Conditional dominance in games with unawareness: Introductory Example

 \section{Introductory Example~}

-The purpose of the example is to illustrate the novel notion of generalized normal form associated with dynamic games with unawareness and the subtleties of the characterization of extensive-form rationalizability by iterated conditional dominance in games with unawareness.
+The following example aims to illustrate (a) the novel notion of generalized normal form associated with dynamic games with unawareness and (b) the subtleties of the characterization of strong rationalizability by iterated conditional dominance in games with unawareness.
 In particular, we contrast it to standard games.
-To this extent, we begin with a standard game given by Figure~\ref{standard}.
+We begin with a standard game without unawareness (see Figure~\ref{standard}) between two players, Rowena and Colin.

-There are two players, Rowena and Colin.
-Rowena moves first deciding between actions $n$ and $g$.
-This is followed by a simultaneous move game.
-The implication of Rowena's action $g$ is that Colin has all three actions $B$, $S$, and $M$.
+Rowena moves first, deciding between actions $n$ and $g$.
+This is followed by a simultaneous-move game.
+The implication of Rowena's action $g$ is that Colin has available all three actions $B$, $S$, and $M$.
 Otherwise, if Rowena takes action $n$, Colin is just left with actions $B$ and $S$ in the simultaneous game that follows.
-That is, Rowena's initial move affects Colin's availability of action $M$.\footnote{While the names of actions and the structure bears some similarity with the games discussed in Heifetz, Meier, and Schipper (2013), the payoffs differ.} The information sets of players are indicated by the green and purple rectangles.
+That is, Rowena's initial move affects Colin's availability of action $M$.\footnote{While the names of actions and the structure bears some similarity with a game discussed in Heifetz, Meier, and Schipper (2013), the payoffs differ.} The information sets of players are indicated by the green and purple rectangles.
 The green rectangle at the root of the tree belongs to Rowena.
 The purple rectangles indicate information sets of both players.